KrzysztofPrzygoda/docs/syntax/markdown.md

 ## Basic Syntax

-These are the elements outlined in John Gruber’s original design document.
+These are the elements outlined in *John Gruber’s* original design document of [Markdown v1.0.1](https://daringfireball.net/projects/markdown/syntax#em).
-> **All Markdown applications support these elements.**
+> **All Markdown applications should support these elements.**

 ### Heading